AtlasC0R3/drop-discord/README.md

 You may open an issue describing what you would like to suggest or report.
 Please be descriptive though, or else I can't really help if I only have 10-15 words just vaguely talking about something.

 ### Q: Is this just someone's meme garbage?
-No and surprisingly yes.
+No, and surprisingly yes.

 ### Q: How can I add cogs/extensions?
-Simply create a \*.py file in the `cogs` directory, make it look like an actual Discord.py cog, and the bot *should* load it on startup!
+Simply create a \*.py file in the `cogs` directory, make it look like an actual Discord.py cog, and the bot *should* load it on start-up!

 ### Q: What is `cogs/mistakes.py.bak`?
 Basically just some commands I had made for the bot that turned out to be extremely experimental, or simply mistakes.